-Since its establishment in 1981, ADEA has published a number of documents, which, at the time of their publication, related to, and reflected the role and scope of practice of diabetes educators.
-These publications were developed by ADEA to provide guidance and reference, its membership.
-There has been a number of other documents, predominantly grey literature, which relate to the diabetes educator role and scope of practice in the Australian context, including government publications, government agency reports gazettes and legislation.
+Since its establishment in 1981, ADEA has published a number of documents which, at the time of their publication, related to and reflected the role and scope of practice of diabetes educators.
+These publications were developed by ADEA to provide guidance and reference to its membership.
+There has been a number of other documents, predominantly grey literature, which relate to the diabetes educator role and scope of practice in the Australian context, including government publications, government agency reports, gazettes and legislation.
 A STARLITE framework guided the process of documentary data retrieval, which began with a comprehensive search of the ADEA website, followed by a citation search (Table 1).
-Peer reviewed literature has also been consulted for this analysis.
+Peer-reviewed literature has also been consulted for this analysis.
 A separate STARLITE framework guided a database literature search (Table 2).
 In cases where details of relevance were not contained within any retrieved documents, targeted personal communication was utilised to gather the information.
 Individuals who were deemed to be credible and who had access to records which contained these details were contacted to supply or confirm specific details.

 Table 1

 Table 2 Most documents included in this review were grey literature.
 Therefore, the application of standard assessment tools to determine the quality of the literature retrieved was not indicated.
 Decisions relating to the quality of the documents retrieved were made with regards to Scott’s [15] criteria to evaluate the legitimacy of documentary evidence: authenticity, credibility, representativeness and meaning.

 Synthesis and Analysis In synthesising and analysing the findings from the documents retrieved, key drivers were identified as events or influences that appeared to shape the role boundaries of diabetes educators.
 These drivers were categorised as macro, meso or micro level and charted on a table in chronological order, in effect creating a timeline.
-For this review, macro level events are defined as those occurring at a national or overnment level, which impact the health workforce more widely.
+For this review, macro level events are defined as those occurring at a national or government level, which impact the health workforce more widely.
 Meso level events are defined as those occurring at the professional association level, affecting some or all members of the diabetes educator workforce.
 Micro-level events are defined as those occurring at a local or workplace level and affect specific groups of diabetes educators.
 The timeline was analysed and the drivers were further categorised according to emerging themes.
 Key themes were identified as pivotal historical events or movements which appeared to precede changes in the wording within documents published subsequently by ADEA, which were indicative of an evolving interdisciplinary culture.

 Search Results

-The ADEA website search yielded 276 and the database searches yielded 198 records.
+The ADEA website search yielded 276 records and the database searches yielded 198 records.
 A total of 52 records were included in the documentary analysis.
 Figures 1 and 2 illustrate the processes used to exclude irrelevant records and to locate further relevant ones to enable the gathering of sufficient data for review.
 Documents retrieved via the ADEA website and database search were included if they related to the role and scope of practice of diabetes educators in Australia.

 Figure 1